 Namba, downtown Osaka, is where many local people head each evening, to peruse the rows of glass-walled malls and restaurants.
 Most eateries are along Daikokubashi, the city’s liveliest entertainment street.
 The road straddles the Dotonbori-gawa Canal, its neon signs and animated adverts reflected in the still water.
 You don’t need a grasp of Japanese to work out what each restaurant is serving — most are bedecked with a giant plastic recreation of their forte above the doorway.

 Kushikatsu, one of Osaka’s many culinary specialties, is a signature of the nearby district of Shinsekai.
 Pork, chicken, seafood, mushrooms or vegetables (particularly asparagus) are skewered, seasoned and deep fried then usually dipped in tonkatsu (barbecue-style) sauce.
-A traditional street food, you can graze on kushikatsu as you wander past pinball parlours, shooting galleries and tiny cinemas.
+A traditional street food, you can graze on kushikatsu as you wander past pinball parlous, shooting galleries and tiny cinemas.

 In the early 20th century, Shinsekai was a symbol of modern Japan.
-Its futuristic amusement arcades and architecture include the Tsutenkaku Tower, modelled on the Eiffel Tower (although it looks more along the lines of air traffic control).
+Its futuristic amusement arcades and architecture include the Tsutenkaku Tower, modeled on the Eiffel Tower (although it looks more along the lines of air traffic control).

 Dominating the heart of the city is the handsomely restored Osaka Castle, which sits on a little island of green among the angular, gray cityscape.
 Built by Toyotomi Hideyoshi, a feudal warlord, it played a key role in the unification of Japan in the 16th century.

 The five-story building has undergone numerous reincarnations over the centuries, the most recent — and, hopefully, permanent — in 1931 (with a major refurbishment in 1997).
 Head up to the top floor for views across the citadel and city beyond.